vfaraji89/vfaraji89/README.md

-- 👋 Hi, I’m Vahid Faraji
-- 👀 interested in text data processing in HR,
+# Hi, It's Vahid! 👋

+Welcome to my GitHub profile!
+I'm passionate about the intersection of text data and people data. 👀

+## About Me

+- 📊 Proficient in R
+- 🐍 Learning Python

+## Contact Me

-- 📫 You can reach me by vfaraji89(at)gmail(dot)com
+📫 You can reach me at [vfaraji89@gmail.com](mailto:vfaraji89@gmail.com)

+## Target Projects

+Skill Taxonomy, Position Classification and Text data for Wage or compensation

+## Current Learning Focus

+I'm currently focusing on improving my Python skills and exploring the vast world of data science and NLP.

+## Let's Connect!

+Feel free to reach out if you have any questions, want to collaborate, or just chat about data! 😊

 <!---
 --->